circonus/docs/content/circonus/administration/enterprise-brokers.md

 ## Important Files and Directories

 * `/opt/noit/prod/etc` : This location is for configuration files.
-In general, there should be no need to manually edit any of these file, with a couple of exceptions, noted below.
+In general, there should be no need to manually edit any of these files, with a couple of exceptions, noted below.
 Changes to editable files will be preserved during broker package updates.
   * `circonus-modules-enterprise.conf` may be edited to